sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - Please postpone or cancel your travel through TripActions.
   - Your safety is our number one priority.
 There will be other opportunities to travel and meet up with teammates and we want to be mindful of the health and safety of other attending teammates as well as the communities we travel to.
-  - Reach out to #people-ops or Cassie Melani directly and we will work with you to get your travel rescheduled/cancelled and identify future opportunities for connecting with teammates in person.
+  - Reach out to the People team in #ask-people-team and we will work with you to get your travel rescheduled/cancelled and identify future opportunities for connecting with teammates in person.
 - Get a COVID-19 test as soon as possible.
 You may expense testing for you and your immediate family.
 - Please cancel or postpone any upcoming travel or in-person events in the following 2 weeks to prevent spread.
 - Monitor your symptoms and quarantine based on current CDC guidelines.